Extending torsors on the punctured Spec(A_inf): Extending torsors to

 We again denote by

 the unique closed point and by

 its complement.
 Moreover, set

 If confusion with our previous notation for $A_E$ from \Cref{sec:notations} may be possible we will add subscripts.
-First of all let us recall that vector bundles on $U$ extend uniquely to $\Spec(R_E)$.
-Note that $R_E$ is a regular 2-dimensional local noetherian ring.
+First of all let us recall the well-known fact that vector bundles on $U$ extend uniquely to $\Spec(R_E)$.

 \begin{lemma} For vector bundles the restriction functor